android606/ultimate_mcp_server_windows/README.md

 # Benchmark with specific models
 umcp benchmark --providers openai,anthropic --models gpt-4o,claude-3.5-sonnet

-# Use a custom prompt and more runs
+# Use a custom prompt and more runs (-r)
-umcp benchmark --prompt "Explain the process of photosynthesis in detail." --runs 5
+umcp benchmark --prompt "Explain the process of photosynthesis in detail." -r 5
 ```

 Example output: